casey/degenerate/man/src/introduction.md

 will be modified; and a color transformation, which determines how those pixels will be modified.

-Try copying this example program into the text input field at [degenerate.computer](https://degenerate.computer):
+Try copying this example script into the text input field at [degenerate.computer](https://degenerate.computer):

 ```javascript